 A few days ago, I asked Our Blessed Lady to be the mistress of my home, and that I might be her servant girl.
 I am in dire need of her loving presence, guidance and wisdom in my vocation as wife, mother and homemaker…and every other aspect of my life as well.

 I get tired of dusting and vacuuming and cleaning out the refrigerator.
 Whilst wielding my Swiffer duster, I daydream of doing other things…at least writing a blog post, or maybe even an e-book.
-I wish I lived in a bigger city where there were more opportunities to get involved in organized efforts to advance the causes of our beloved Church.
+I wish I lived in a bigger city where there were more exciting things to do.
 Nothing ever happens here.
-Same with politics.
-I wish I lived where the action is, so that I could help make a difference.
 I wish I could make a 30 day retreat, or even travel to all the places of pilgrimage in the world or be involved in Catholic radio.
-I still have dozens of books left to read, and if I could work in being an Olympic figure skater… I wish…..hmmm.
+I still have dozens of books left to read, and if I could work on being an Olympic figure skater… I wish…..hmmm.

 Yesterday, I washed the kitchen curtains, and as I struggled to slip the rod past the seam, it got hung up, and I tried to be patient as I maneuvered the fabric.